What is the Most Comfortable Manual Wheelchair?

 Roho Mosaic Cushion

-This cushion is the retail version of the ROHO cushion I use in my practice as an custom wheelchair specialist.
 Note though it’s not quite the same so if you do have a history of pressure sores or bed sores or are at risk for them, consult with a professional.

 The ROHO Mosaic uses air cells to provide comfort and a softer sitting surface.
-The cells are a waterproof poly vinyl material and they are connected together.
+The cells are a waterproof polyvinyl material and they are connected together.

 This allows the air to shift from cell to cell to maximize comfort.
 It is extremely lightweight and supports up to 250 lbs.
 It comes in three sizes: 16″ X 16″, 18″ X 16″, and 18″ X 18″.